zendframework/zf2-documentation/docs/languages/en/modules/zend.feed.security.rst

             'description' => $escaper->escapeHtml($item->getDescription())
         );
     }

+The feed data is now safe for output to HTML templates.
+You can, of course, skip escaping when simply storing the data persistently but remember to escape it on output later!

 Of course, these are just basic examples, and cannot cover all possible scenarios that you, as a developer, can, and most likely will, encounter.
 Your responsibility is to learn what libraries and tools are at your disposal,